-8 elective units selected from the following list.

 6 elective units must be selected from the list below.

-The other 2 elective units may be selected from the remaining elective units listed, the CUF07 Screen and Media Training Package or any other currently endorsed national Training Package.
-Units selected must be recommended for packaging at Certificate III level.
+The remaining 2 elective units may be selected from the remaining elective units listed, any endorsed Training Package or accredited course at the same qualification level.

 Electives must be relevant to the work outcome, local industry requirements and the qualification level.